Capgemini/capgemini.github.io/_posts/2015-02-27-drupal-composer-symfony.md

 What's more, if you **reuse libraries and open source** code, you'll probably find yourself in the situation in which you could need an small improvement in that nice library you are using. **Contributing your changes back** you are closing the circle of the **open source**, the reason why the open source is here to stay and conquer the world (diabolical laugh here).

 That's another one of the main reasons why lot's of projects are moving to the Composer/Symfony binomium, stop working as isolated projects and start working as global projects that can share code and knowledge between many other projects.
-It's a pattern followed by Drupal, to name but one, and also by projects like like [phpBB](https://www.phpbb.com/), [ezPublish](http://ez.no/), [Laravel](http://symfony.com/projects/laravel), [Magento](http://magento.com/),[Piwik](http://piwik.org/), ...
+It's a pattern followed by Drupal, to name but one, and also by projects like [phpBB](https://www.phpbb.com/), [ezPublish](http://ez.no/), [Laravel](http://symfony.com/projects/laravel), [Magento](http://magento.com/),[Piwik](http://piwik.org/), ...

 ## Composer and friends